RoadieHQ/marketing-site/content/docs/scaffolder/yaml-jsonata-transform/index.md

 Here we use two parameters to get user input to create a sandbox to test out the power of this action.

-The first parameter, `data` is used to get a json structured data to perform the jsonata transformations on.
+The first parameter, `data` is used to get a YAML structured data to perform the jsonata transformations on.

 The second parameter, `expression` is used to provide the JSONata expression that will be performed on the input that provided in the previous input field.